MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

     pipeline.UseDefault();
 ```

-There are two limitations to this approach.
+There are currently still two limitations to this approach which we need to address.
 Firstly, we lost the ability to provide a custom retry attempt limit per handler, and secondly, we may have handlers which don't need retry capabilities, but want to make use of the rest of the default pipeline.
 Both of these concerns could be addressed by adding parameters to the `UseDefault` method, but this would quickly grow out of hand.
 Instead, **Conqueror.CQS** offers a few more methods for pipeline builders that allow for a simpler and more composable solution.
-Let's add two new extension methods in `RetryCommandMiddlewarePipelineBuilderExtensions.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddlewarePipelineBuilderExtensions.cs)):
+Let's add two new extension methods `ConfigureRetry` and `WithoutRetry` in `RetryCommandMiddlewarePipelineBuilderExtensions.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddlewarePipelineBuilderExtensions.cs)):

 ```cs
 public static ICommandPipelineBuilder ConfigureRetry(this ICommandPipelineBuilder pipeline, Action<RetryMiddlewareConfiguration> configure)